 In Phase V, all courts resume full operations, including jury trials in criminal and civil case types in the circuit courts.
-To the extent that Phase V Matters may be handled remotely,
+To the extent that Phase V Matters may be handled remotely, courts are encouraged to do so.

 COURT OF APPEALS: Fully operational.